wgy1027/postFireSeverityAssessment/englishPronunciation.md

 <p align="center"><img align="center" width="200" src="./notePic/americanEnglishPronunciation_ɪ.png"></p>

-Fig. Manner of articulation of alveolar stops [ɪ].
+Fig. Manner of articulation of the [ɪ] vowel.

 For the mehod to pronounce the [ɪ] vowel, please refer to the video in [Rachel's English](http://www.youtube.com/watch?v=-BAYrt2oER8).